 Most of these terms are fairly straightforward.
 Like for example CPC.
 While a few might need clear perception.

 CPC is a widely used acronym for Cost per click.
 This represents how much advertisers are willing to pay for a click on a specific keyword This parameter helps you decide, how much you can make per ad click on your website.
 If the advertisers are willing to pay a lot of money for a certain keyword you are using on your website, and if you’re getting a considerable amount of traffic then it can bring in a lot of money for you.

 Cost per click (CPC) also called as Pay Per Click, is an internet advertising model used to direct traffic to websites, in which an advertiser pays a publisher (typically a website owner or a network of websites) when the ad is clicked.

-Cost-per click is important because it is the number that is going to determine the amount your going to be paid for the clicks generated on your site.
+Cost-per-click is important because it is the number that is going to determine the amount you’re going to be paid for the clicks generated on your site.

 While most people get confused between Page views and Impressions.
 Here’s how they differ.

 A page view is what Google counts every time a user views a page displaying Google ads regardless of the number of ads displayed on that page.